Jeep Cherokee Insurance Rates

 Policy rates for type of insurance:

-Prices include $500 policy deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and for all Cherokee models.
+Price estimates include $500 comprehensive and collision deductibles, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
+Prices are averaged for all states and Cherokee models.

 Price Range Variability

-For an average driver, Jeep Cherokee insurance rates range from as low as $606 for liability-only coverage to the much higher price of $3,450 for coverage for higher-risk drivers.
+For a 40-year-old driver, Jeep Cherokee insurance rates go from as low as $606 for minimum levels of liability insurance to a high rate of $3,450 for a policy for a high-risk driver.

 Urban vs. Rural Price Range

-Choosing to live in a large city can make a big difference on auto insurance rates.
+Choosing to live in a large city has a large influence on auto insurance rates.
 Areas with sparse population are shown to have a lower frequency of accident claims than larger metro areas.
-The example below illustrates the effect of geographic area on auto insurance rates.

-The examples above show why everyone should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on price averages.
+The examples above show why all drivers should compare rates quotes for a specific zip code and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.